Sequential Fair Resource Allocation under a Markov Decision Process Framework: On the Sub-Optimality of SAFFE-D

-In order to determine how sub-optimal SAFFE-D is, we upper bound the performance gap between SAFFE-D and the hindsight solution, in terms of $\Delta\mathbf{A}^\text{max}$ introduced in \eqref{eq:deltaA}.
-Let $\mathbf{A}^\text{oracle}$ denote the allocations derived using SAFFE-D in a setting where an \textit{oracle} has perfect knowledge of the sequence of incoming demands, i.e., when SAFFE-D is used with no stochasticity.
+for balanced demands.
+In the worst-case scenario this bound is $N\frac{T^{3/2}}{\sqrt{\xi}} \operatorname{std}(X^{t}_{i})$, and scales with the number of agents $N$. \end{theorem} \begin{proof} The detailed proof is in Appendix \ref{app:detailed proof final thm}.
+Let $\mathbf{A}^\text{oracle}$ denote the allocations derived using SAFFE-D in a setting where an \textit{oracle} has perfect knowledge of the sequence of incoming demands, i.e., with no stochasticity.
 We refer to this setup as {SAFEE-Oracle}.
-We upper bound $\Delta\mathbf{A}^\text{max}$, the distance between $\mathbf{A}^\text{SAFFE-D}$ and $\mathbf{A}^\text{hindsight}$, in two steps: by bounding the distance between SAFFE-D and SAFFE-Oracle (Sec. \ref{sect: saffe-d vs saffe-oracle}) and between SAFFE-Oracle and hindsight (Sec. \ref{sect: oracle achieves hindsight}).
-Finally, Theorem \ref{thm final gap} upper bounds the distance $\Delta\mathbf{A}^\text{max}$ between SAFFE-D and hindsight in terms of the sum of these two distances.
-Our arguments rely on concentration inequalities and are in spirit similar to the idea of \textit{guardrails} in \cite{sinclair2022sequential}.
+We upper bound $\Delta\mathbf{A}^\text{max}$, the distance between $\mathbf{A}^\text{SAFFE-D}$ and $\mathbf{A}^\text{hindsight}$, in two steps: by bounding the distance between SAFFE-D and SAFFE-Oracle (Appendix~\ref{app:SAFFE-D Vs SAFFE-O}) and between SAFFE-Oracle and hindsight (Appendix~\ref{app: discrepancy saffe oracle achieves hindsight}).
+Finally, triangle inequality completes the proof and upper bounds the distance $\Delta\mathbf{A}^\text{max}$ between SAFFE-D and hindsight in terms of the sum of these two distances. \end{proof}